Sônia Guajajara

-Sônia Bone de Souza Silva Santos (born 6 March 1974), usually known as Sônia Guajajara, is a Brazilian indigenous activist, environmentalist, nurse and politician.
+Sônia Bone de Souza Silva Santos (born 6 March 1974), usually known as Sônia Guajajara, is a Brazilian indigenous Guajajara activist, environmentalist, nurse and politician.
 A member of the Socialism and Liberty Party (PSOL), she was initially a candidate for President of Brazil in the 2018 Brazilian general election, before being chosen as the vice presidential running mate of nominee Guilherme Boulos.
 This made her the first indigenous person to run for a federal executive position in Brazil.
 In 2022, Guajajara was named one of the 100 most influential people in the world by Time.

 Early life

 Sônia Guajajara was born to a Guajajara family on Araribóia Indigenous Land (Terra Indígena Araribóia), located in the Amazonian rainforest in the northeastern state of Maranhão.
 At the age of 15, she left home at the invitation of FUNAI and moved to Minas Gerais, where she completed her initial education at an agricultural boarding school.

 Guajajara became interested in politics at a very young age, and stated, "I was born an activist.
 I’ve spent my whole life fighting against anonymity, against indigenous peoples’ invisibility.
 I always wanted to find a path, a way to bring the history and way of life of the indigenous people to light for society as a whole."

 Guajajara would later attend the Federal University of Maranhão, located in the state capital of São Luís.
 Guajajara additionally holds a master’s degree in culture and society from the Institute of Humanities, Arts, and Culture at the Federal University of Bahia.
 Following graduation, Guajajara worked in a variety of professions, including as a teacher and as a nurse.